rtulke/docmost_debian/README.md

 ## Quick Installation

-This script can be executed as root user or as normal user, if you do not want to run the containers under root.
+This script can be executed as root user or as normal user if you do not want to run the containers under root.

 ```bash
 bash <(curl -sSL https://raw.githubusercontent.com/rtulke/docmost_debian/main/install.sh)